MinBZK/sdep.gov.nl/docs/DECISIONS.md

 **SEC 03**

 - **Smaller platforms** may deliver rental activities to **third-parties** (by mail, excel, ...)
-- These platforms **delegate the API invocation to SDEP** to those parties
+- **API invocation to SDEP** is then **delegated** to those parties
-- Such third parties will get a platform client registration in SDEP, one for each platform they serve
+- Third-party will get a platform client registration in SDEP, one for each platform they serve
-- Communication between third party and SDEP will happen via the regular SDEP API
+- Communication between third party and SDEP happens via the regular SDEP API

 ## Discussed but pending